capri-js/capri/README.md

 ## 11ty

 [Eleventy](https://www.11ty.dev/) is known for its simplicity as well as its versatility.
 It is therefore not surprising that [with a](https://markus.oberlehner.net/blog/setting-up-eleventy-with-preact-and-htm/) [little work](https://markus.oberlehner.net/blog/building-partially-hydrated-progressively-enhanced-static-websites-with-isomorphic-preact-and-eleventy/) one can achieve very similar results.
-And if we resorted to [SSR](https://www.11ty.dev/docs/plugins/serverless/), we could even get the live preview working.
-So while this certainly is a viable solution, the developer experience could be much better for our particular use case.
+And if you don't mind an [SSR-based approach](https://www.11ty.dev/docs/plugins/serverless/), you can even get a working live preview.
+So while this certainly is a viable solution, the developer experience could be much better for this particular use case.

 ## îles

 As its french name might suggest, [îles](https://iles-docs.netlify.app/) is also based on Vite.
 It is quite similar to Astro, but pages are written in Vue or MDX instead.
 You can write islands using Preact (or various other frameworks) but as with Astro, the static parts above have to be written in Vue or MDX.

-## vite-plugin-ssr

-While [vite-plugin-ssr](https://vite-plugin-ssr.com/) doesn't support partial hydration, it was that project which got me into the idea of creating my dream tool from scratch.
-I first tried to use it as a basis for Capri but quickly decided to follow Vite's own [SSR guide](https://vitejs.dev/guide/ssr.html) instead.

 ## Others